 This article contains:

 Optimistic children are more successful at school, school work, and sports than pessimistic children (Seligman, Reivich, Jaycox, and Gilham, 1995).
-Optimistic adolescents are not only less angry but also less likely to take part in drugs in alcohol.
+Optimistic adolescents are not only less angry but also less likely to take part in drugs and alcohol.
 The study also showed that children are more depressed and pessimistic when their mothers granted them less autonomy.
 This seems to be due to control issues, as a child who feels more responsible and trusted has an increase in optimism.

-Edith Grotberg, Ph.D., carried out research in several countries with the International Resilience Project, and found that resilience has a huge impact on children.
+Edith Grotberg, Ph.D., carried out research in several countries with the International Resilience Project and found that resilience has a huge impact on children.
 According to her, resilient children can overcome trauma (Grotberg, 1995).

 As children become older they start to place a larger role on themselves for increasing their resilience, but it is still based on how well they were taught to be resilient at a younger age.
 The type of support system they had helps acquire skills and enhance their inner strengths (Bannink, 2012).